Numerous Opportunities Available to Support Foundation

 As many as one in three attorneys struggles with depression.

-JLAP provides confidential services to judges, attorneys, law students, and bar applicants experiencing any issue which may impact quality of life or ability to practice in a competent and professional manner.
+JLAP provides confidential services to judges, attorneys, law students, and bar applicants experiencing any issue which may impact quality of life or the ability to practice in a competent and professional manner.
 JLAP helps with issues ranging from life stressors such as grief or workplace stress to mental health or substance use issues.

 Help begins with a free and confidential consultation with JLAP staff, and services offered include assistance connecting to mental health providers, individual and group peer support, and assistance with reaching out to a peer who is struggling.